Pearlicia/simple-rest-api/README.md

 ## Step 5: Create a Self Hosted Runner
+### Setting up Self-Hosted Runner on EC2:

+Configure a self-hosted runner on AWS EC2 to enable GitHub Actions to run on your instance.
+The runner will facilitate tasks like pulling the Docker image and running the container.

+Go to Github repo settings
+- On `Code and automation` tab expand `Actions` and click on `Runners`
+- Click on `new self hosted runner` button
+- On `Runner image` select `Linux`
+- On `Architecture` select `x64`
+- Copy the `Download` and `Configure` code step by step and run on the EC2 instance

 ## Step 6: Write CICD Pipeline

+### Workflow Overview:

+#### Build Job:

+1. **Checkout Source:** Fetch the source code.
+2. **Login to Docker Hub:** Authenticate Docker login using GitHub Secrets for Docker username and password.
+3. **Build Docker Image:** Build the Docker image for the Node.js application.
+4. **Publish Image to Docker Hub:** Push the Docker image to Docker Hub for later use in deployment.

+#### Deploy Job:

+1. **Pull Image from Docker Hub:** Pull the Docker image from Docker Hub on the EC2 instance.
+2. **Delete Old Container:** Remove any existing Docker container to avoid conflicts.
+3. **Run Docker Container:** Start the Docker container on the EC2 instance.

 If you get this error
 ```bash
 permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Post "http://%2Fvar%2Frun%2Fdocker.sock/v1.24/images/create?fromImage=pearlicia%2Fnodejs-app-cicd-docker-ec2&tag=latest": dial unix /var/run/docker.sock: connect: permission denied